- 8 minutes to read

 • No login prompt appears — authentication is fully transparent

-Nodinite v7 — Separate IIS Site
+Nodinite v7 (Required Configuration) — Separate IIS Site

 In v7, Nodinite runs as its own separate IIS site.
 This small topology change has significant Kerberos implications: